 - Avoid water intake during the meal, and if needed take a few sips or drink a glass slowly.

 - Avoid very heavy meals.
 Eat a light snack in between meals like fruits, almonds, walnuts, protein crackers, or herbal tea.

 - Eat freshly prepared food as much as possible.
 Old/stale food can cause more gas and indigestion.

 - Avoid lying down or sleeping immediately after meals.
 Allow a gap of at least 1 hour.

-Long term Gas and Bloating issues, should be evaluated for Gluten and Lactose Intolerance.
+Long term gas and bloating issues, should be evaluated for gluten and/or lactose intolerance.
 It is good to keep a food diary to correlate symptoms with specific dietary items.
-Gluten-Free bread and rice products are available.
+Gluten-free bread and rice products are available.

 If one is taking any medicines, it is important to evaluate the same for gas formation, bowel disturbance, or constipation.